 Think of your Allan.
 Would reviewing the Three-Part Message technique you are currently using be useful to him or her?

-On this track, we have discussed the second four of nine explanations for school shootings.
-These second five explanations are, gun availability, violent media, and the copycat effect.
+In this section, we have discussed the second four of nine explanations for school shootings.
+These second five explanations are gun availability, violent media, and the copycat effect.

-On the next track, we will discuss four aspects of how structural secrecy may decrease the likelihood that school shooters will be identified early.
+In the next section, we will discuss four aspects of how structural secrecy may decrease the likelihood that school shooters will be identified early.
 These four aspects are privacy, the clean slate, institutional memory loss, and counselor-student confidentiality.